amymor/DiCalc-Dimension-Calculator/README.md

 3. A bit better UI and colors.
 4. Auto round the result instead of showing decimals.
 5. Add a button to show decimals.
+6. Add an option to make the window topmost.
+7. Add command-line parameters.

 ## LICENSE
 MIT License